 The information in this document was the best available at the time of release.
 North Central College endeavors to present an accurate overview of the policies, programs, facilities, and personnel of the College in this document.
-However, due to the COVID-19 pandemic and other unique circumstances, that may occur in the future, North Central College reserves the right to alter, amend, or institute interim policies regarding any information described in the document without notice or obligation including teaching and learning methods, and locations.
+However, North Central College reserves the right to alter, amend, or institute interim policies regarding any information described in the document without notice or obligation including teaching and learning methods, and locations.
 This document is updated regularly, and published to the College website, through the Office of Student Affairs.